renovate-bot/khulnasoft-lab-_-chatops/README.md

 # License

 All source code in this repository is subject to the terms of the MIT license, unless stated otherwise.
-A copy of this license can be found the file "LICENSE".
+A copy of this license can be found in the file "LICENSE".